 - A. Reasons for placing an employee on probation may include, but are not limited to, the following: - 1.
-Inadequate teaching skills; this is generally concerned with failure to organize and present instruction in a manner deemed effective by those supervising. - 2.
-Lack of classroom control and discipline; this may extend from a permissiveness that interferes with the instruction in a single classroom to a boisterousness that interferes with instruction in adjacent classrooms. - 3.
+Inadequate teaching skills; this is generally concerned with failure to organize and present instruction in a manner deemed effective by those supervising.

+- 2. Lack of classroom control and discipline; this may extend from a permissiveness that interferes with the instruction in a single classroom to a boisterousness that interferes with instruction in adjacent classrooms. - 3.
 Failure or refusal to cooperate with administrators or supervisors; this may include indifference to suggested improvements, to open defiance and verbal abuse. - 4.
 Indifference to student welfare; this may involve omission of actions considered necessary, or commission of acts considered detrimental to the health, safety and/or welfare of students or the general morale of students. - 5.
 Failure to comply with Conference, Mid-America Union, or NAD policies, rules, codes or procedures. - 6.
 Inappropriate conduct; for example, repeated displays of temper with students, with other teachers, or with the parents of students. - 7.
 Lack of punctuality; such as repeated failure to meet classes, faculty meetings, or other school appointments. - 8.
-Management of personal finances in such a way that it interferes with the effectiveness of the employee. - 9.
-Failure to obtain or maintain required certification.

-B. Procedure to implement probation:

-- The superintendent, in consultation with the respective School Board chair and/or principal, recommends to the conference board of education that an employee be placed on probation.
-No local School Board should consider any action or make a recommendation regarding discipline, probation, non-renewal or dismissal of personnel without the presence of the superintendent or designee at the School Board meeting. - 2.
+Failure to obtain or maintain required certification. - B. Procedure to implement probation: - 1.
+The superintendent, in consultation with the respective School Board chair and/or principal, recommends to the conference board of education that an employee be placed on probation.
+Personnel or personnel issues shall not be discussed by the local school board without the presence of the superintendent or conference representative at the school board or personnel committee meeting. - 2.
 The Conference board of education will consider and act upon the recommendation of the superintendent. - 3.
 The superintendent will notify the employee in writing of the change to probation, stating reasons for the Board of Education action. - 4.
-A Professional Improvement Plan developed by the employee, and approved by the superintendent and/or principal, will be outlined in writing and implemented within ten working days. - 5.
-The superintendent and/or principal will conduct a minimum of two formal evaluations during the probation.

-- 6. During and/or at the end of probation the superintendent and/or principal will conduct a final evaluation and prepare a report for the conference board of education.
+A Professional Improvement Plan developed by the employee, and approved by the superintendent and/or principal, will be outlined in writing and implemented within a specified timeframe as determined by the superintendent. - 5.
+The superintendent and/or principal will conduct a minimum of two formal evaluations during the probation. - 6.
+During and/or at the end of probation the superintendent and/or principal will conduct a final evaluation and prepare a report for the conference board of education.
 The Conference Board of Education will review the employee's probation and conclude the probation or terminate employment.
 The final evaluation, report, and decision to terminate employment may occur during or upon completion of the probationary period. - 7.
 If an employee desires to appeal a disciplinary action, the employee must submit a written appeal no later than 30 days after receipt of the letter of discipline or notice of non-renewal or dismissal.
 The appeal must be submitted to the school/academy principal and the conference superintendent.
 The academy principal/conference superintendent shall respond to the employee in writing within fifteen (15) working days of receiving the appeal.
 Employees should refer to local conference Grievance Policy for appeal procedures.

-4230:13 Employment Period and Assignment
+4230:23 Employment Period and Assignment

-A. Employment Period

-The fiscal employment period for full-time employees begins July 1 and ends June 30.

-B. Ten-Month Assignment
+- A. Employment Period The fiscal employment period for full-time employees begins July 1 and ends June 30. - B. Ten-Month Assignment

 Most education personnel are assigned duties for ten months.
 An employee assigned for ten months receives an annual salary paid in the form of twelve monthly payments.
 They are free to pursue personal activities during the two months without scheduled school work.
-Three weeks of paid vacation are included in the ten-month assignment.
-The Mid-America Union Wage Scale includes compensation for employees who qualify for a fourth week of vacation.
+Three weeks of paid vacation are built into the school calendar during the ten-month assignment.
+The Mid-

+America Union Wage Scale includes compensation for employees who qualify for a fourth week of vacation.